 Hospital Compare - Complications and Deaths (data released July, 2020)

 Hospital Compare - Hospital General Information (data released July, 2020)

 A blank entry indicates unreported data.
 A value of zero is a defined value and does not represent unreported data.

 State: The abbreviated name of the state where the hospital is located.

 County: The name of the county where the hospital is located.
 County names are listed as provided on the U.S. Census Bureau's list of 2019 FIPS Codes for Counties and County Equivalent Entities.

 Hospital: The name of the hospital.

 Health Outcome Measure: The name of the major complications and death measures.
-The measures include mortality and readmission rates for acute myocardial infarction, coronary artery bypass grafting, chronic obstructive pulmonary disease, stroke, heart failure, pneumonia and hip/knee replacement.
+The measures include mortality and readmission rates for acute myocardial infarction, coronary artery bypass grafting, chronic obstructive pulmonary disease (COPD), stroke, heart failure, pneumonia, and hip/knee replacement.

-Hospital Type: The type of hospital, which includes Acute Care Hospitals and Critical Access Hospitals.
+Hospital Type: The type of hospital, which includes acute care hospitals and critical access hospitals (CAHs).